The Premature Burial (film): Plot

 Finally, Emily becomes unable to deal with Guy's behavior and tells him that either he rids himself of this obsession with death, or she will leave him forever.
 This ultimatum seems to work.
 He destroys the burial vault he constructed and slowly starts to become more amenable.
 As a final step of his treatment, Miles suggests that Guy open his father's tomb to prove that he was never buried alive.
 But when he does, it causes him to go into another cataleptic state, and this time, he is unable to wake.

 After an examination by Emily's father, he is declared dead.
 Guy's family concludes he suffered a heart attack, and upon Emily's request, he is buried in the cemetery.
 It appears Guy's biggest fear is about to be realized when he is miraculously dug up by a pair of grave robbers just as he regains his mobility.
 Now in a state of madness, Guy returns to his home to seek revenge on those who conspired for his demise.

 Guy promptly kills Emily’s father in the laboratory by electrocuting him.
 While this is occurring, Emily tells Miles she has feelings for him and that she made a mistake marrying Guy.
 A servant comes to retrieve Miles after finding Emily’s father's body.
 Guy goes to Emily’s room, where the sight of him causes her to faint.
 Guy takes her to the graveyard, places her into his burial plot, and covers her with dirt.
 Miles approaches and begs for Guy to stop, and a fight ensues.
 Guy is stopped by Katie, who shoots him dead on the spot.

 Miles retrieves Emily from the grave only to find that she has died.
 Katie shows Miles that Emily had the key to Guy's crypt.
 Katie reveals that once Emily discovered Guy's fear of being buried alive, she worked hard to have him meet his end.
 Emily hired grave robbers to torment him, only to pretend not to hear or see them when Guy questioned himself.
 Emily also hid a cat in the walls of their home and had Guy’s father's tomb desecrated, all to make Guy’s fears grow.
-Katie confesses to Guy’s corpse that she knew what Emily was up to but that she did not have enough proof and needed to wait, only to have waited too long.
-Katie and Miles exit the graveyard as the camera pans over to a grave that says “rest in peace.”
+Katie, crying, confesses to Guy’s corpse that she knew what Emily was up to but that she did not have enough proof and needed to wait, only to have waited too long.
+Katie and Miles exit the graveyard as the camera pans over to a grave that says “Rest in Peace.”